Frankwarnaar/minor-browser-technologies-realtime-poll/README.md

 #### 1. With javascript the user can add infinite answers to the poll

-The only breaking dependency is `getElementsByClassName`.
-This works in every browser except IE < 8.
-When this doesn't work, you can still insert 5 answers.
+When the user has javascript, he/she can add infinite answers to a new poll.
 The next method is called when a new input has to be rendered:
 ```js
 renderInput() {
 	const $answers = document.getElementsByClassName('answer-input');